vmware-archive/nsxraml/md-version/nsxvapi.md

 If the default layer 3 firewall section is selected, the request is rejected.
-See `GET /api/4.0/firewall/globalroot-0/defaultconfig` for information on restoring the default firewall config or section.
+See `GET /api/4.0/firewall/globalroot-0/defaultconfig` for information on resetting the default firewall section.

 **Method history:**